lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 ## Breakpoint variables

-It's best practice to use Bootstrap's breakpoints but it's painful to write them all the time.
+It's best practice to use Bootstrap's breakpoints in your own code but it's painful to write them all the time.
 To get around that I use a Sass map of values:

 {{< highlight scss >}}
 // A map of breakpoints.